nicolasdao/graphql-universal-server/README.md

 npm run dev
 ```

 The second command will start an express server and will automatically reload your code thanks to [_node-dev_](https://github.com/fgnass/node-dev).
+2 endpoints will be immediately available:

+- [http://localhost:4000](http://localhost:4000): This is the GraphQL endpoint that your client can start querying.
+- [http://localhost:4000/graphiql](http://localhost:4000/graphiql): This is the GraphiQL Web UI that you can use to test and query your GraphQL server.

 ## Serverless Deployment
 #### Prerequisite
 All deployments to serverless are managed by the awesome [_Zeit Now_](https://zeit.co/now).
 That means [_Zeit Now_](https://zeit.co/now) must be installed.
 Simply run: